HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 Images need to be described appropriately, in some cases short descriptions are helpful, and in other cases a longer description is needed to capture the meaning or intent of the image.

-The 2021 Lighthouse audit data shows that 57% of sites pass the test for images with alt text, a small increase from 54% the year before.
-This test looks for the presence of at least one of the alt, aria-label or aria-labelledby attributes on img elements.
-In most cases using the alt attribute is the best choice.
+The 2021 Lighthouse audit data shows that 57% of sites pass the <a hreflang="en" href="https://web.dev/image-alt/">test for images with `alt` text</a>, a small increase from 54% the year before.
+This test looks for the presence of at least one of the `alt`, `aria-label` or `aria-labelledby` attributes on `img` elements.
+In most cases using the `alt` attribute is the best choice.

 {{ figure_markup(
   image="pages-containing-alt-with-file-extension.png",